IanWold/CFWeaver/README.md

 * Authorize: Success = 200 | Failure = 401 ?
 I am not authorized to access the specific item
 ```

+The [control flow state model documentation](https://github.com/IanWold/CFWeaver/wiki/Control-Flow-State-Model) explains the full syntax for the model.

 ### 2. Run CFWeaver

 ```
 cfweaver input.md -o output.html
 ```

+The [CLI reference](https://github.com/IanWold/CFWeaver/wiki/CLI-Reference) documents all of the options and function of the CLI.

 ### 3. CFWeaver Generates Scenarios